Rand-ludtke/rand-dnd/content/organizations/Pirates/Moonlight golems/Arcane Cannon Golem.md

 **Arcane Cannon (Ranged Weapon Attack).**
 _Range:_ 150 ft.
 _Attack Bonus:_ +7 to hit
-_Hit:_ 22 (4d10) force damage or 15 (3d6) fire damage (choose on hit).
+_Hit:_ 22 (4d10) force damage and 15 (3d6) fire damage (choose on hit).
 On a critical hit, the target must make a DC 15 Dexterity saving throw or be knocked prone.

 **Elemental Blast (Recharge 5-6).** The golem launches a concentrated blast of elemental energy in a 20-foot cone.
 Each creature in the area must make a DC 15 Dexterity saving throw, taking 33 (6d10) damage of either fire, cold, or lightning damage on a failed save, or half as much on a successful one.